Hands-On Digital Photography Introduction

 With a mixture of lecture and hands-on photography, this class will cover taking photographs and setting up a digital photo workflow.
 You must take some photos before you come, but we'll also shoot during the day.

-Part 1 - Getting to Know Your Camera and the Most Important Settings
+- Part 1 - Getting to Know Your Camera and the Most Important Settings

-Part 2 - Shooting with your New Skills
+- Part 2 - Shooting with your New Skills

-Part 3 - Post Processing Overview, Tips, and Final Questions
+- Part 3 - Post Processing Overview, Tips, and Final Questions

-Bring your camera, cables, memory cards, laptop and everything that came with the camera, especially the manual!
+- Please bring your camera, cables, memory cards, laptop and everything that came with the camera, especially the manual!
 Every camera model is unique, and if we can't solve a problem, we can look it up!

 Photographers who are just starting out and hobbyists/amateurs who want to get better.
 You should have either a DSLR or a point-and-shoot with priority modes and sound working knowledge of either a PC or Mac.
 If you are unsure about your computer contact BDA and the instructor will get back to you.

 Steve Gandy is an educator, trainer, technology support professional and life-long photographer.
 Steve has introduced the ins-and-outs of digital photography to students young and old since 1995 and has been involved in education since 1978.
 His photography is varied but he focuses on nature, travel, and sports.
 Steve has contributed to training books and websites on Photoshop Elements, StarOffice/OpenOffice and other educational topics.
 He leads photographic tours to the southern Utah canyon lands.